-I wish to thank colleagues in Finance for their hard work, commitment and skill in completing this Statement of Accounts and all the supporting information by 29 July.
-I also want to thank colleagues across the organisation and partner organisations for their collective commitment to support the finalisation of the draft accounts by 29 July in line with this years revised statutory deadline.
+I wish to thank colleagues in Finance for their hard work, commitment, and skill in completing this Statement of Accounts and all the supporting information by 29 June.
+I also want to thank colleagues across the organisation and partner organisations for their collective commitment to support the finalisation of the draft Statement of Accounts by 29 June.